amschnepf/functional-javascript-rebootu/Readme.md

-NOTE: This is an augmented version of [functional-javascript-workshop](https://github.com/timoxley/functional-javascript-workshop), with additional exercises to provide a shallower learning curve.
+NOTE: This is an augmented version of [functional-javascript-workshop](https://github.com/timoxley/functional-javascript-workshop), with additional stepping-stone exercises and explanations to provide a shallower learning curve.

 # Functional Javascript RebootU